huspacy/huspacy/README.md

 ## Available Models

 Currently, we only support a single large model which has a good balance between accuracy and speed.
+You can play around with the tool capabilities in this [interactive demo](https://huggingface.co/spaces/huspacy/demo).

-[`hu_core_news_lg`](https://huggingface.co/spacy-hu/hu_core_news_lg) provides tokenization, sentence splitting, part-of-speech tagging (UD labels w/ detailed morphosyntactic features), lemmatization, dependency parsing and named entity recognition and ships with pretrained word vectors.
+[`hu_core_news_lg`](https://huggingface.co/huspacy/hu_core_news_lg) provides tokenization, sentence splitting, part-of-speech tagging (UD labels w/ detailed morphosyntactic features), lemmatization, dependency parsing and named entity recognition and ships with pretrained word vectors.

 Models' changes are recorded in the [changelog](https://github.com/spacy-hu/spacy-hungarian-models/blob/master/CHANGELOG.md).